becoop/wrappers/curl/3DS.md

 After having the PAREQ token, you're ready to redirect your user to VISA or MasterCard's confirmation.
 You should render a template with a form that auto submits and starts the 3DS process.
+ATTENTION: For this step you will need to run the HTML file from a SSL connection (https) otherwise VISA and MasterCard won't return any data.

 ##### Strategy 1: Strict mode